fparpas/Workshop-Build-Intelligent-Apps/Student/Challenge-02.md

 - Give an AI agent the ability to run your code
 - Watch the AI create plans on the fly

-After completing the above you should create a [plugin to retrieve data from external source](https://learn.microsoft.com/en-us/semantic-kernel/concepts/plugins/using-data-retrieval-functions-for-rag) such us Azure AI Search and generate grounded responses.
+After completing the above you should create a [plugin to retrieve data from external source](https://learn.microsoft.com/en-us/semantic-kernel/concepts/plugins/using-data-retrieval-functions-for-rag) such us Azure AI Search and generate grounded responses with semantic search.
 ## Success Criteria

 - Ensure that your application is running and your able to debug the application